 AADE’s practice documents inform and support the practice of diabetes education.
-They include official documents such as position statements, guidelines for practice, white papers, technical papers, and any other document that articulates AADE's views and mission, reflects the current evidence and standards of diabetes care, supports the AADE7 Self-Care Behaviors™ framework, and provides technical guidance to practitioners.
+They include official documents such as position statements, guidelines for practice, technical papers, and any other document that articulates AADE's views and mission, reflects the current evidence and standards of diabetes care, supports the AADE7 Self-Care Behaviors™ framework, and provides technical guidance to practitioners.

 AADE strives to offer diabetes educators in all settings (including, but not limited to: physician offices, medical clinics, pharmacies, hospital outpatients, public health departments, and community centers) with a way to ensure that they are offering their patients comprehensive, effective diabetes self-management education and to achieve accreditation for their efforts.

 AADE is committed to enhancing your ability to help patients with diabetes identify barriers, facilitate problem-solving, and develop skills to live healthier, more productive lives.
 As part of this commitment, we are pleased to announce the release of the AADE7™ System, a robust online software package for diabetes educators.

 Do you have a concern about Medicare reimbursement or need answers on private payor coverage?
 AADE’s 'Reimbursement Expert' provides answers to your specific questions.